 From a recruitment perspective

-Commerce and industry remains to be a very job driven market, and as of late, there has been a lot of activity happening since Quarter 1 of 2019 in the world of Global Customs and Trade.
+Commerce and industry remain to be a very job-driven market, and as of late, there has been a lot of activity happening since Quarter 1 of 2019 in the world of Global Customs and Trade.

 With a high volume of jobs opening up globally, the struggle that many companies are encountering is finding the right person for the job, ie. one candidate may be too heavily weighted towards import with little knowledge of export.